MultiSafepay/docs/content/faq/testing/testing-with-multisafepay.md

 **Once your live account is approved, please remember to change your API key from the previously used test API key to the live API key in your MultiSafepay Control.**

 _If you have any questions, our [sales team](mailto:sales@multisafepay.com) are ready to assit you_

-## Status change notification

-The status of an order can change for many reasons.
-Payments being received or reversed and chargebacks are a few examples.
-Each time this happens, MultiSafepay will send a notification to your system with the transaction ID.
-The URL that MultiSafepay sends this notification to can be configured in two places.
-The first place checked is the request when initiating an order.
-If there is no Notification URL provided when initiating an order, the default Notification URL set in [MultiSafepay Control](https://merchant.multisafepay.com/) will be used.

-You can check within [MultiSafepay Control](https://merchant.multisafepay.com/) to see if we were able to successfully connect and send a notification to your system in the Offline Actions section.
-This information can be seen in the MultiSafepay test environment and MultiSafepay Control:

-1. Log into the MultiSafepay test environment or MultiSafepay Control.
-2. Navigate to _Transactions_ → _Transaction overview_.
-3. Click on any transaction.
-4. Scroll to the bottom of the page to view the _Offline Actions_.

-## Client system updates transaction status

-Once your system receives a notification, it must retrieve the transaction status from MultiSafepay.
-The transaction status will clearly show whether a payment was successful or not and give a reason why a transaction was not successful.

-After your system has updated the transaction or order status, you can verify that the information displayed is correct by comparing it to the information displayed within [MultiSafepay Control](https://merchant.multisafepay.com/)

-## Refunds

-It is possible to process refunds in your test account, although refunding any amount is by default disabled.
-Please contact our Integration Team at <integration@multisafepay.com> if you would like to have this option enabled.